 - Understanding of the role of the Portfolio Holder as part of the Executive. - Detailed knowledge of the challenges facing local government. - Knowledge of community needs and their priorities for action. - Knowledge of the role of local partners and the services they deliver. - Understanding of the Code of Conduct for Councillors, ethics and standards.

-The Youth Council Champion receives a Special Responsibility Allowance of £1,109.04 applicable from 25th May 2016.
+The Youth Council Lead receives a Special Responsibility Allowance.